OpenINF/wg-a-team/doc/development.md

-If you’re already good to go (have the correct runtime version installed and feeling courageous), running the following command line in a shell with a working directory located at the root of this project’s source tree, all of the below steps may be accomplished in one go.
+If you’re already good to go (have the correct runtime version installed and feeling courageous), running the following command line in a shell with a working directory located at the root of this project’s source tree may accomplished all of the below steps in one go.

 ```console
 npm i; npm t; npm start;